 For instance, high-priority incidents and incident tasks from ServiceNow can be forwarded to the development team in Jira as bugs.
 Low-priority incidents, such as password resets, can be resolved through a self-service portal and closed automatically.

-Step 4: Investigation and Diagnosis
+Phase 4: Investigation and Diagnosis

 For severe software defects, root cause analysis and deeper investigation are conducted to pinpoint the source or cause of the incident or bug.
 This also involves going over event logs and reports to figure out what went wrong and where things started breaking.

-Step 5: Resolution and Recovery
+Phase 5: Resolution and Recovery

 The information from running diagnostics will tell the team manager where to forward the incident or the team responsible for providing a solution.

-Step 6: Closure
+Phase 6: Closure and Validation

-After the incident is resolved, the status is automatically updated, and the ticket is closed, according to the automation rules.
-If the ticket is closed in ServiceNow, the status of the Freshservice ticket will automatically be changed to “Resolved”.
+After the incident is resolved, the status is automatically updated, and the ticket is closed according to the automation rules.
+If the ticket is closed in ServiceNow, the status of the Freshservice ticket will automatically be changed to “Resolved.”

-Step 7: Post-Incident Review
+Phase 7: Post-Incident Review and Continuous Improvement

 For major incidents, a review is conducted to understand what went wrong and how to prevent recurrence.